rieckpil/java-testing-toolbox/README.md

 This repository contains the source code for the book *30 Testing Tools & Libraries Every Java Developer Must Know*.

+You can find the source code for the various testing tools & libraries within `spring-boot-example/src/test/java/de/rieckpil/blog`.
+Each tool & library has its dedicated Java package.
+The only exception is MicroShed Testing, which is part of the `jakarta-ee-example` project.

 **Current Status**: 15/30 tools and libraries are covered.
 The next release (20/30) is scheduled for Q4 2021.

 Grab your copy [here](https://rieckpil.de/testing-tools-and-libraries-every-java-developer-must-know/).